 So my binding will be about 26 inches long.

 I don’t want to cut it in one piece, it will be too long for my nice fabric, I have to cut it on a bias.
-So I will cut it in two pieces.
+So I will cut it into two pieces.

 I have a special ruler that allows me to cut bias tapes very fast.
 Shape cut that’s the name.